wagerfield/onno/docs/features.md

 Onno also supports dot syntax for `prop` values, `themeKeys` and _alias objects_ within arrays.
 This flexible interface allows you to structure and nest your `theme` however you like.

-In addition to this, onno supports inversion of _any_ value simply by prefixing a lookup path or index integer with a negative sign.
+In addition to this, onno supports inversion of _any_ value simply by prefixing a lookup path or index with a negative sign.
 For example:

 ```jsx
 import styled from "styled-system"